 SeniorLiving.org is compensated when you click on the provider links listed on this page.
 This compensation does not impact our ratings or reviews.

-Lively is one provider that has gained some traction with online direct-to-consumer sales.
-Their devices are currently limited to people with mild to moderate hearing loss, but the hearing aids have solid technology and a good online support system.
+Unlike traditional hearing aids that need to be purchased in person, Lively offers hearing aids online directly to consumers.
+Their devices are currently limited to people with mild to moderate hearing loss, but the hearing aids have solid technology and good online support.

 Lively's behind-the-ear (BTE) hearing aids are made by ReSound, a company that also manufactures Beltone hearing aids.
 ReSound's underlying hearing aid technology has an excellent reputation, so Lively's decision to offer it at a lower price point is a major win for hearing aid users.
 Read on as I detail my personal experience with Lively hearing aids!